 Some aspiring small business owners don’t necessarily seek to start their own ventures, but to revamp, modernize, and customize existing businesses.
 Of course, buying a business requires money, but small business loans for business acquisition, like SBA 7(a) loans, can be hard to qualify for.
 And if you’re trying to sell your business, you might struggle finding buyers that have the cash to buy you out as quickly as you’d like.
 So, for both sellers and your prospective buyers, seller financing can be a lifesaver.

-Here, we’ll tell you more about seller financing, why you should consider it, and how to tell if it’s the best way to let go of your business.
+Here, we’ll tell you more about seller financing—also known as owner financing in terms of real estate deals—why you should consider it, and how to tell if it’s the best way to let go of your business.

 As we mentioned, seller or owner financing is when a business owner—the seller—offers the buyer a loan to cover a portion of the cost.
 First, the buyer makes a down payment in cash, typically in the amount of one-third of the sale price, as soon as the deal is closed.
 The seller’s loan covers the remaining amount of the sale price, which the buyer repays in regular installments, plus interest, according to the terms set by the lender.
 This type of financing rarely covers the entire price of a business, so buyers usually use another form of financing in tandem with their seller’s loan.